dart-lang/site-www/src/tools/pub/dependencies.md

 containing your pubspec.

-Path dependencies are useful for local development, but do not work when sharing code with the outside world&mdash;not everyone can get to your file system.
+Path dependencies are useful for local development, but do not work when sharing code with the outside world—not everyone can get to your file system.
 Because of this, you cannot upload a package to the [pub.dev site][pubsite] if it has any path dependencies in its pubspec.